landcast/flaskseed/README.md

 ## Other Storage

 Currently involve redis for cache and flash storage.
+Elastic search will be added in future.

 ## Restful